-Caution: changing the direction of pump rotation involves changing all pump connections.
+Caution: Changing the direction of rotation, all connections on top and side are reversed. pipeline length in meters.

 About the use of fuel pumps

 - Do not use fuel with additives to avoid the possible formation over time of compounds which may deposit between the gear teeth, thus obstructing them. - After filling the tank, wait before starting the burner.
 This will give any suspended impurities time to deposit on the bottom of the tank, thus avoiding the possibility that they might be sucked into the pump. - On initial commissioning a "dry" operation is foreseen for a considerable length of time (for example, when there is a long suction line to bleed).
 To avoid damages inject some lubrication oil into the vacuum inlet. - Care must be taken when installing the pump not to force the pump shaft along its axis or laterally to avoid excessive wear on the joint, noise and overloading the gears. - Pipes should not contain air pockets.
 Rapid attachment joint should therefore be avoided and threaded or mechanical seal junctions preferred.
 Junction threads, elbow joints and couplings should be sealed with removable sg component.
 The number of junctions should be kept to a minimum as they are a possible source of leakage. - Do not use PTFE tape on the suction and return line pipes to avoid the possibility that particles enter circulation.
 These could deposit on the pump filter or the nozzle, reducing efficiency.
 Always use O-Rings or mechanical seal (copper or aluminium gaskets) junctions if possible. - An external filter should always be installed in the suction line upstream the fuel unit.